Ashuza11/AI_Project_BicRouge/README.md

-# Bic Rouge an LLM Assignment Grading and Feedback Generation System
+# 📚 Bic Rouge an LLM Assignment Grading and Feedback Generation System

-This project is a Large Language Learning Model (LLM) based assignment grading and feedback application designed to support teachers.
-It uses a combination of Python with FastAPI for the backend, Vite for the frontend, and LLAMA-2 and GPT-3.5 Turbo for the LLM.
-Additionally, it includes a mobile app built with Flutter.
+## Project Overview

+This project is a platform that leverages Large Language Models (LLMs) to automate assignment grading, generate personalized feedback, and assist teachers with assignment and course composition.
+It is specifically designed to support educators managing large class sizes and addressing resource constraints.

+The platform integrates:

+A Web Application: Built with Python (FastAPI) for the backend and React for the frontend.
+A Mobile Application: Developed using Flutter for an intuitive and user-friendly experience.
+Cutting-Edge Models: Powered by advanced LLMs like LLAMA and GPT-3.5 Turbo to ensure accuracy, scalability, and efficiency.
+By combining modern AI technologies with practical features, this project aims to streamline teaching processes and enhance the learning experience for students.

-## Tech Stack
+## 🛠 Tech Stack

 - **Backend**: Python with FastAPI
 - **Frontend**: Javascript with React.js and Tailwind
 - **Mobile**: Flutter
 - **LLM**: GPT-3.5 Turbo and LLAMA-3 8B instruct models

-## Design
+## 🎨 Design

 ![Project Design](design_assets/home.png)

-## Architecture
+## 🏗 Architecture

 ![Project Design](design_assets/architecture.png)

-## Deployment
+## 🚀 Deployment

-The prototype will be deployed using platforms like Vercel or Netlify for the frontend and AWS S3 or Azure, leveraging Docker containers and CI/CD using GitHub Actions.
+The deployment will be executed on Azure, utilizing Azure Container Services and Azure OpenAI.
+The process will leverage Docker, CI/CD pipelines, and GitHub Actions to ensure seamless integration, scalability, and automation.

-## Features
+## ✨ Features

 - **Assignment Scoring**: The application uses LLM to score assignments based on predefined criteria.
 - **Feedback Generation**: It also generates feedback for each assignment, providing students with valuable insights into their performance.
 - **Teacher Support**: The application is designed to reduce the workload of teachers by automating the scoring and feedback process.

-## Getting Started
+## 🏁 Getting Started

 To get a local copy up and running, follow these steps:

-### Backend (FastAPI)
+### ⚙️ Backend (FastAPI)

 1. Clone the repo